Topological limits to parallel processing capability of network architectures: Methods

-We use a standard non-linear feed-forward network, with four layers, that has been used previously to simulate a wide array of empirical findings concerning human cognitive performance \cite{cohen1990control, botvinick2001conflict, rogers2004semantic}.
-The network consists of two input layers, one of which represents the stimulus presented to the network and another that encodes the task that the network has to perform on this stimulus.
-Both input layers project to a hidden layer (compromising 100 units).
-The hidden layer and the task layer further project to an output layer that computes the network's response.
-The real-valued activity of each input unit composes the current stimulus.
-Activated units in the task layer indicate the tasks that are being currently executed.
+\textbf{Neural network architecture and processing.} We use a standard non-linear feed-forward network, with four layers, that has been used previously to simulate a wide array of empirical findings concerning human cognitive performance \cite{cohen1990control, botvinick2001conflict, rogers2004semantic}.
+The network consists of two input layers, one of which represents the stimulus presented to the network and another that encodes an instruction for the task that the network has to perform on this stimulus.
+Both input layers project to a hidden layer.
+Unless stated otherwise, the hidden layer contained 100 units.
+Both the hidden layer and the task layer further project to an output layer that computes the network's response.
+The real-valued activity of each input unit constitutes the current stimulus.
+Activated units in the task layer indicate the task(s) to be currently executed.
 Performing a single task corresponds to clamping the corresponding task unit to 1 (activated) while all other units are set to 0.
 Multitasking conditions are represented by activating multiple task units at the same time.
 Units in the hidden and output layers take values between 0 and 1, as determined by a logistic activation function applied to their net input.
 Stimulus input units are structured according to $D$ dimensions (subvectors of the stimulus pattern), each of which is comprised of a set of $D$ feature units with only one feature unit activated per dimension.
 Similarly, output units are organized into $D$ response dimensions, with only one of the $D$ response units permitted to be active within a response dimension.
 Each task is represented by a single task input unit that is associated with a set of unique, one-to-one mappings between the input units in one stimulus dimension and the output units in one response dimension, and that is independent of the mappings for all other tasks (see Figure \ref{fig::panel1}c).
-The number of stimulus input dimensions and response dimensions was varied between 4 and 6 across environments.
-The task mappings were generated with the Erd\H{o}s-R\'{e}nyi model such that the number of overlapping tasks for a given stimulus input dimension $z$ varied between 1 and 5.
-For each environment $G_{TS}^\mathcal{N}$ a network was initialized with a set of small random weights and then trained using the backpropagation algorithm \cite{rumelhart1986david} to produce the task-specified response for all stimuli in each task until it reached a mean-squared error performance of 0.001.
-We constrained the learned representations of the network to reflect the task similarity structure of the environment $G_{TS}^\mathcal{N}$ by fixing the weights from the task units to the associative layer: Weight vectors for tasks relying on the same stimulus input dimensions were set to yield a Pearson correlation coefficient of value $1$ whereas weight vectors for tasks of non-overlapping stimulus dimensions were uncorrelated.
+The number of stimulus input dimensions and response dimensions was varied between 4 and 9 across environments.
+The task mappings were generated with the Erd\H{o}s-R\'{e}nyi model such that the number of overlapping tasks for a given stimulus input dimension $z$ varied between 1 and 7.
+For each environment $G_{TS}$ a network was initialized with a set of small random weights and then trained using the backpropagation algorithm \cite{rumelhart1986david} to produce the task-specified response for all stimuli in each task until it reached a mean-squared error performance of 0.001.\footnote{The training criterion was chosen such that the network achieves single task performance comparable to that of human participants on tasks requiring simple stimulus-response mappings (accuracy \%).} We constrained the learned representations of the network to reflect the task similarity structure of the environment $G_{TS}$ by fixing the weights from the task units to the hidden layer: Weight vectors for tasks relying on the same stimulus input dimensions were set to yield a Pearson correlation coefficient of value $1$ whereas weight vectors for tasks of non-overlapping stimulus dimensions were uncorrelated.